In the know…

 Stay the night in our cosy campsite, wander round our woods, or jump aboard the UK’s most popular narrow gauge railway – there’s more to do than you can shake a shilling at.
 So, are you ready to get stuck in?Park and Grounds

 Yippee!
-We are open everyday from Saturday June 25!
+We are open everyday!
 There’s so much that you’ll enjoy on your visit to Wicksteed Park, including our new music garden near the Woolloomooloo aviary, a new exciting wicker maze and the brand new Tree Top Walk, a 90m-long adventure course taking you into the canopy!

 Wicksteed Charitable Trust